EPCCed/eidf-docs/docs/dataingest/henry.md

 This will need to be updated as the process evolves.

-Once your project is approved go to the testportal at this link (only available on the EdLan network):
+Once your project is approved go to the test portal at this link (only available on the EdLan network):

 * https://projects.eidf.ac.uk/testportal/ingest/